 Once you have created your brand, it’s important to stay consistent across all platforms.
 While your content should be tailored to each individual platform, it should still all fit within your brand.

-Once you set up your social media pages, it’s important to be active on them.
+Once you set up your social media pages, it’s important to be active.
 Social media promotion can’t be passive.
 It has to be active.

 Again, the important thing in this area is to be consistent.
 You should consistently post on all of your social media pages.
 People need to see that your pages are fresh and kept up-to-date.